 Vegetation Management Program

-In 2019, Trees, LLC contractors will perform right of way re-clearing work along high-voltage power lines in Sault Ste.
-Marie and the following townships: DeTour, Raber, Clark, Marquette, Pickford, Brevort, Moran, St. Ignace, Bay Mills, Bruce and Dafter.
-The maintenance schedule lasts from spring to fall.
+In 2020, Trees, LLC contractors will perform right of way re-clearing work along high-voltage power lines in the following townships: Mueller, Clark, Doyle, Marquette, Manistique, Pickford, Hiawatha, Hendricks, Dafter, Trout Lake, Bruce, Moran, Rudyard, Brevort, Kinross and St. Ignace.
+The maintenance schedule occurs from spring to fall.

 Tree care professionals contracted by Cloverland Electric Cooperative use ‘directional’ pruning techniques.
 These techniques were developed by the National Arborist Association and are published by the American National Standards Institute (ANSI).